Misto0o/Mist.AI/README.md

 ## 🧩 How to Install the Mist.AI Extension

 ### Chrome / Firefox Extension Steps:

-1. Go to the Mist.AI Extension page (Coming Soon to Chrome Web Store & Firefox Add-ons).
+1 Search MistAI on the webstores (Finally accepted to chrome and firefox!).
 2. Click **"Add to Chrome"** or **"Add to Firefox"**.
 3. Once installed, pin it to your browser bar.
 4. Right-click any text or click the icon to start chatting with Mist.AI!

-> ⚠️ Temporary Manual Install Instructions:
+> ⚠️ Temporary Manual Install Instructions If theres issues:
 > - Clone or download the extension repo
 > - **Chrome**: Go to `chrome://extensions/` → Enable "Developer Mode" → Click "Load unpacked" → Select the extension folder
 > - **Firefox**: Go to `about:debugging#/runtime/this-firefox` → Click "Load Temporary Add-on" → Select `manifest.json` in the extension folder